aaronsnig501/spectate/README.md

   - Used to provided the full URL to the event.
 Defaults to `http://127.0.0.1:8000`
 - `DATABASE_URI` (default: `""`)
   - The URI of the database to be used.
 If this is not provided, Django's default SQLite configuration will be used

+## Code Standards
+Code is formatted used Black with its default configuration.
+As a result, code will likely not pass normal PEP8 validation, specifically regarding line lengths.

+### Notes
+The field `start_time`, is written in standard PEP8 snake case formatting, however, the specification called for camel case (`startTime`).
+I have used [djangorestframework-camel-case](https://github.com/vbabiy/djangorestframework-camel-case) to render the field in the camel casing, which is the standard in languages like JS.
+This causes a slight inconsistency when using the `ordering` param to sort results.
+In order to sort results, the URL must be called with `ordering=start_time`, rather than `ordering=startTime`.
+I searched for a solution for this, however I was unable to find a straightforward answer.

+## Documentation
+The API is documented using the default configuration for [django-yasg](https://github.com/axnsan12/drf-yasg) using both Swagger and ReDoc.
+As the service is developed using Django Rest Framework, the API is [browsable](http://ec2-3-250-80-154.eu-west-1.compute.amazonaws.com/api/match/) by default, so most actions can be tested from here, however, [Swagger](http://ec2-3-250-80-154.eu-west-1.compute.amazonaws.com/swagger/) and [ReDoc](http://ec2-3-250-80-154.eu-west-1.compute.amazonaws.com/redoc/) documentation is also available.

+## Testing
+Automated testing was performed for both happy and unhappy paths to ensure that both, the correct information is returned, and also that error handling is effective and thorough.
+Testing was also performed through the browsable API and [Postman](docs/postman/Spectate.postman_collection.json).